famiri82/simple-dev/README.md

 it checks our source code from git, so we do not say git stage in our pipeline again
 8. nexus url: **composetest-nexus-1:8081** , *composetest-nexus-1* is the name of nexus container in docker
 9. using settings.xml : Global Tool Configuration>> Default global settings provider >>>> File path : settings.xml
+10. deploy to nexus with two different ways:
+- using *mvn -s settings.xml deploy* stage, we should change version and localhost (with nexus container) in the pom.xml
+- also add settings.xml file in root of project (with changes of localhost to nexus container name)
+- in another way we can deploy and upload to nexus using nexusArtifactUploader in the jenkins, then use that inside Jenkinsfile
+- in both of the ways we should start our containers (nexus and jenkins) with the same network in the docker, therefore they can see each other